 New England Conservatory

-The New England Conservatory is the oldest independent music school in America.
-Founded in 1867 by Eben Tourjee, it was chartered in 1882.
-Originally located off Tremont Street –- classes were held at what is now the Orpheum Theatre — the NEC moved to Franklin Square in the South End in 1870, then to 290 Huntington Avenue in 1902.
-The following year Jordan Hall opened at 30 Gainsborough Street, which to this day hosts 600 concerts a year, seats 1,000, and is considered one of Boston’s most acoustically perfect performance venues.
+Co-founded in 1867 by Rhode Island native Eben Tourjée and German composer Robert Goldbeck, New England Conservatory is the oldest independent music school in the United States.
+Located off Tremont Street for its first few years, when classes were held at Boston Music Hall (now the Orpheum Theatre), it moved to Franklin Square in the South End in 1870, then to 290 Huntington Avenue in 1902.
+The school’s 1,000-seat Jordan Hall opened at 30 Gainsborough Street in 1903; it currently hosts some 600 concerts a year and is considered one of Boston’s most acoustically sublime venues.

 (by Stephen Haag)